Repository configuration

 Persistence manager

-The PM is an internal Jackrabbit component that handles the persistent storage of content nodes and properties.
-Property values are also stored in the persistence manager, with the exception of large binary values (those are usually kept in the DataStore).
+The persistence manager (PM) is an internal Jackrabbit component that handles the persistent storage of content nodes and properties.
+Property values are also stored in the PM, except for large binary values (those are usually kept in the datastore).
 Each workspace of a Jackrabbit content repository uses a separate persistence manager to store the content in that workspace.

 <PersistenceManager class="org.apache.jackrabbit.core.persistence.pool.MySqlPersistenceManager">